turingschool-examples/javascript-foundations/mythical-creatures/README.md

 Unskip each test, one at a time in order, so you can concentrate on making one test pass.
 Unskip the test by deleting the `.skip` from the test's first line so it should look more like `it('should be a function', () => {`.
 Run the test to see what kind of error you are getting, and then implement the code to make the test pass!

+### Video Tutorial!

+[Here is a video](https://youtu.be/wfrwMYn2BCg) that walks through the setup and first mythical creature.

 ### Creature Order

 * `unicorn`